moskomule/moskomule/README.md

 ### News

-* My research proposals are accepted at MSRA, and RIISE at UTokyo!
+* My research proposals are accepted by MSRA, and RIISE at UTokyo!
 * We will host a virtual NeurIPS meetup in Japan https://neuripsmeetupjapan.github.io!
 * Our research “MADAO: Meta Approach to Data Augmentation Optimization” won Best Student Paper Award at MIRU 2020.
 This is a preliminary work of [Meta Approach to Data Augmentation Optimization](https://arxiv.org/abs/2006.07965).
 * Our paper [Faster AutoAugment: Learning Augmentation Strategies using Backpropagation](https://arxiv.org/abs/1911.06987) is accepted at ECCV 2020.
 Code is also [available](https://github.com/moskomule/dda/tree/fasteraa/faster_autoaugment).